-If you share Anthony Bourdain’s zest for interesting food, Last Best Beach is a good destination.
+If you share the legendary Anthony Bourdain’s zest for interesting food, Last Best Beach is a good destination.
 The place to start is at the enramadas of Barra de Potosi.
 A traditional way to prepare fresh fish there is “a la talla”, which involves trisecting it into three flaps, slathering it in a special secret sauce involving a Mexican spice achote and grilling it over a wood fire.
 Another specialty are “tiritas”, raw fish ceviched in fresh lime juice mixed with onion and chiles and served on crispy corn chips.

 Pozole is a traditional and prized Guerrero dish and it is usually available only on Thursdays.
 Many restaurants compete claiming the best version, but perhaps the most authentic place to sample it is El Profe in Coacoyule, a small town about 15 minutes inland from Playa Blanca.
 It only opens on Thursdays and delivers the real deal, along with artesanal mescal made locally and pickled pigs’ feet known as “mananitas”.

 On Sundays in Coacoyule, Dona Cecila opens for breakfast through mid-afternoon comida.
 The entire family cooks up a storm of authentic local dishes for a standing room only crowd.
 Goat to die for.

 If you are interested in venturing into the realm of more exotic dishes, again Coacoyule is one of the places to go.
 Just down the street from El Profe is Yosi’s Economico, open from roughly 8:30 AM to 4:30 PM, but closed on Thursday.
 You can expect to find albondigas which is like a chicken soup with balls of chicken in it.
 For the more adventuresome, they usually offer goat blood soup and venison, pork or beef in a somewhat spicy but excellent green or red sauce.